Deploy a Hugo site

 Deploying with Cloudflare Pages

-pages.dev.
 Every time you commit new code to your Hugo site, Cloudflare Pages will automatically rebuild your project and deploy it.
-You'll also get access to on new pull requests, so you can preview how changes look to your site before deploying them to production.
+You will also get access to on new pull requests, so you can preview how changes look to your site before deploying them to production.

 Using a specific Hugo version